Employment Law Report

 Written by: Tyson Gorman with assistance from Lilly Gullett, Wyatt Summer Associate

 In the 2024 legislative session, the Kentucky General Assembly passed a law shortening the permissible period for filing wage and hour claims under the Kentucky Wage and Hour Act (KWHA), discrimination claims under the Kentucky Civil Rights Act (KCRA), and claims of wrongful discharge in violation of public policy in the Commonwealth.
 Formerly in Kentucky, employment claims regarding wages and hours, discrimination, and wrongful discharge in violation of public policy were subject to a statute of limitations of five (5) years.[1]
 This typically meant that a plaintiff was required to file a lawsuit against an employer within five (5) years of the cause of action accruing.
-House Bill 320, sponsored by Representative Daniel Elliot,[2] shortens the statute of limitations to three (3) years for the aforementioned types of claims.[3]
+House Bill 320, sponsored by Representative Daniel Elliott,[2] shortens the statute of limitations to three (3) years for the aforementioned types of claims.[3]

 According to its supporters, this legislation aims to attract potential employers to the Commonwealth by aligning Kentucky’s statute of limitations for employment claims with federal law and competitor states.
 Similarly, the legislature hopes to aid small businesses by alleviating administrative burdens they deal with daily.
 Supporters also predict the shortened statute of limitations will encourage those with claims to bring them forward sooner, allowing for a more equitable judicial process for all parties involved.